lietu/better-dns/README.md

 Short answer: This software is licensed with the BSD 3-clause -license.

-Long answer: The license for this software is in [LICENSE.md](./LICENSE.md), the other pieces of software installed and used have varying other licenses that you need to be separately aware of.
+Long answer: The license for this software is in [LICENSE.md](./LICENSE.md), the libraries used may have varying other licenses that you need to be separately aware of.